nginxinc/nginx-gateway-fabric/docs/developer/branching-and-workflow.md

 # Branching and Workflow

-NKG is an open source and public repository; our goal is for a spartan and easily manageable set of branches.
-Ideally, our branches are created minimally; there will be a main branch and a handful of release and other long-term feature branches.
+NKG is an open source and public repository; our goal is to keep the number of branches in the repository to a minimum: the main branch, release branches and long-term feature branches.

 Internal developers and external contributors will follow a fork and merge process.
 Each contributor should fork the repo to their own space; branch, experiment, develop and merge from their space into NKG’s main branch.
 NKG branches are